holochain-open-dev/calendar-events/README.md

 These are the things you need to know to decide if you can use this module in your happ:

 - Zome:
-  - Optional dependency with the [resource-bookings-zome](https://github/holochain-open-dev/resource-bookings-zome).
+  - Optional dependency with the [resource-bookings-zome](https://github/holochain-open-dev/resource-bookings-zome), when it is completed.
 - UI module:
-  - `ApolloClient` as the state-management and data-fetching engine.
-  - The resolvers are declared in the frontend using [`makeExecutableSchema`](https://www.npmjs.com/package/@graphql-tools/schema).
   - No framework or library assumed.

 ## Installation and usage